Benedict Canyon, Los Angeles: Fire danger

 Brush clearance is a year-round responsibility for those homeowners living in Benedict Canyon.
 Fire officials said that both the foliage and the lack of recent fires in the area are cause for concern, not comfort, noting the Oakland Hills fire of October 1991 that killed 25 and destroyed 3,276 residences under similar conditions.

 Emergency services

-Police service

-Los Angeles Police Department operates the West Los Angeles Community Police Station at 1663 Butler Avenue, 90025, serving the neighborhood.
+The Los Angeles Police Department operates the West Los Angeles Community Police Station at 1663 Butler Avenue, 90025, serving the neighborhood.

-Fire/EMS

-Los Angeles City Fire Department serves the area of Benedict Canyon.
+The Los Angeles Fire Department serves the area of Benedict Canyon.
 Fire Station 71 and Fire Station 99 serve the Benedict Canyon Area.

 Education

 Residents are assigned to schools in the Los Angeles Unified School District: